Japanese hotels presented by London at the end of the 19th century

 * Currently manufactured and marketed by Asahi Soft Drinks Co., Ltd., Japan

-Wilkinson, a businessman who came to Japan around 1878, discovered carbonated water gushing out in Takarazuka, where he stopped on a hunting trip around 1887.
+Wilkinson, who came to Japan around 1878, discovered carbonated water gushing out in Takarazuka, where he stopped on a hunting trip around 1887.

 After being sent to an inspection agency in London for analysis, it was found to be good quality water for medical and table use, and the plan to bottle and commercialize it was a great success.